Friday the 13th: Killer Puzzle

 Friday the 13th: Killer Puzzle is a 2018 horror puzzle video game for iOS, Android, Steam, Nintendo Switch, PlayStation 4 and Xbox One developed by Blue Wizard Digital.
 The game was released on January 20, 2018, in the US and April 13 worldwide.
 It is the fourth official video game based on the Friday the 13th franchise.

-The game won iOS app of the week on January 26 the same year.

-Gameplay

 Players control Jason Voorhees by sliding him around an isometric puzzle to attack victims directly or indirectly, in "Kill Scenes".
 There are multiple episodes, ranging from campgrounds to outer space.

+The game won iOS app of the week on January 26, 2018.